September 15, 2019; revised November 13, 2019

 What is “tiṇṇaṃ saṅgati phasso”?

 5. The phrase “tiṇṇaṃ saṅgati phasso” is commonly mistranslated as “the meeting of the three is contact.”
 What are those three?
 Are they cakkhu, rūpa, and cakkhuviññāṇa?
-That is not right, because the “contact” (phasso) leads to “phassa paccayā vedanā” as we will discuss below.
+That is not correct, because the “contact” (phasso) leads to “phassa paccayā vedanā” as we will discuss below.
 This “phassa paccayā vedanā” arises AFTER cakkhu viññāṇa.

 - That short verse is a KEY verse in the whole sutta.
 It expresses how an indriya becomes āyatana due to one’s gati.
 Those are the gati for attachment (tanhā) via craving or dislike.